WASdev/wasdev.github.io/CONTRIBUTING.md

 ### Changes to existing code

-If you want to raise a pull request with a new feature, or a refactoring of existing code, make sure to open an issue in the project's issue tracker first before engaging in serious development work.
+If you want to raise a pull request with a new feature, a bug fix, or a refactoring of existing code, make sure to open an issue in the project's issue tracker first before engaging in serious development work.
 This will start a discussion and help in accepting the pull request.

 ### Coding standards